Who is eligible for a scholarship?

 When will I find out if I’m awarded a scholarship?

 Typically, selection committees meet in April and May, and students are notified BY EMAIL by early June.
+It is very important to use an email you check frequently and have permanent access to when registering on the online scholarship portal.

 What happens if I am selected as a scholarship recipient?